NGC Magazine: Wil "FuSoYa™" Overton

-Wil Overton was the magazine's chief artist (until issue 42) and was held in a somewhat reverential light by the magazine's readers; this could possibly have been brought about because some of the magazine's readers had followed him from Super Play magazine and felt a sense of loyalty to him, but the N64 staff themselves would more than likely say it was because Overton ensnared them all in the tangled mass of electrical wiring masquerading as hair that he keeps atop his head.
-Overton came in for much more than his fair share of insults and jokes, but he was a vital part of the reason that N64 Magazine stood out so much on the shelves: his manga-styled cover art was different from anything on other magazines, and his years of experience, love for RPGs and generally somewhat eccentric nature were comforting for many hardcore gamers.
+Wil Overton was the magazine's chief artist (until issue 42) and was held in a somewhat reverential light by several of the magazine's readers; this could possibly have been brought about because some of the magazine's readers had followed him from Super Play magazine.
+Overton came in for much more than his fair share of insults and jokes, but he was part of the reason that N64 Magazine stood out so much on the shelves: his manga-styled cover art was unique compared to the other magazines, and his experience, love for RPGs and generally somewhat eccentric nature were comforting for many hardcore gamers.

 As a measure of this eccentricity, he was also known by the pseudonym "FuSoYa™".
 FuSoYa was a wizard character from the game Final Fantasy IV.
 Overton, a devotee of Final Fantasy, added a ™ symbol to the character's name, and a legend was born: FuSoYa™, his "beardy, RPG-loving alter-ego", as N64 Magazine described him.
 FuSoYa™ appeared sporadically, sometimes to promote a competition, other times in response to queries in the magazine's letters section; his monstrous visage (actually Overton in a cheap wizard outfit and very unconvincing fake beard) was a comforting sight to many.

 Overton eventually moved to Rare, where he worked as an artist for several years.
 He later returned to do some character design artwork for NGamer, including the cover of the final ever issue.